Lucas Vázquez: Return to Real Madrid

 Being a regular starter during the 2020–21 season, Vázquez injured himself on 10 April 2021, in a 2–1 El Clásico win over Barcelona and was ruled out for the remainder of the season with a Posterior cruciate ligament injury in his left knee.
 On 3 June 2021, Vázquez signed a new three-year contract, which would keep him until 2024 at Madrid.
 On 18 July 2024, Vázquez signed a new one-year contract, which runs until 2025.

 On 24 May 2025, Vázquez made his 400th appearance for Real Madrid in a 2–0 win over Real Sociedad in the final match of the 2024–25 season.
 On 16 July 2025, Vázquez announced that he left Real Madrid after 10 years at the club.

 Bayer Leverkusen

 On 26 August 2025, Vázquez joined Bundesliga club Bayer 04 Leverkusen as a free agent, signing a deal valid until 2027.
+He scored his first goal on 24 January 2026, in a 1–0 win over Werder Bremen in the Bundesliga.

 International career

 Vázquez did not represent Spain at any youth level.
 On 17 May 2016 he, Saúl and Sergio Rico were the three uncapped players named in Vicente del Bosque's provisional squad for UEFA Euro 2016 in France, and he also made it to the final list of 23.

 He made his debut on 7 June, starting and playing 61 minutes in a 0–1 friendly loss to Georgia at the Coliseum Alfonso Pérez.
 He appeared once in the tournament, replacing Álvaro Morata in the 70th minute of a 0–2 round-of-16 defeat against Italy at the Stade de France.

 He was then included in the final squad for the 2018 FIFA World Cup, making his debut in the competition on 15 June when he replaced David Silva for the final four minutes of the 3–3 group stage draw to Portugal.